-To stop the engine, make sure the transmission is in neutral by checking that the neutral indicator light is on, then turn the ignition switch OFF (\bigcirc).
+To stop the engine, make sure the transmission is in neutral by checking that the neutral indicator lights, then turn the ignition switch OFF ( $\bigcirc$ ).

-The engine stop switch should normally remain in the RUN (\bigcirc) position even when the engine is OFF.
+The engine stop switch should normally remain in the RUN ( $\bigcirc$ ) position even when the engine is OFF.

-If your ATV is stopped with the engine stop switch OFF (\boxtimes) and the ignition switch ON (|), the battery will discharge.
+If your ATV is stopped with the engine stop switch OFF ( $\boxtimes$ ) and the ignition switch ON ( | ), the battery will discharge.